hyenaclan/garden/apps/web/src/core/theme/README.md

 1. **Theme Files**: Each season has its own file in `themes/` defining colors for both light and dark modes
 2. **Main Config**: The `config.ts` file imports all themes and assigns date ranges
 3. **Date-Based Selection**: The `ThemeProvider` automatically selects the active theme based on the current date
-4. **Automatic Updates**: The theme checks for changes at midnight every day
+4. **On-Load Checking**: The theme is checked and applied when users first visit the site
 5. **Dynamic Application**: Theme colors are applied via CSS custom properties at runtime

 **Important Notes**: